modoboa/modoboa-rspamd/docs/index.rst

-.. modoboa-radicale documentation master file, created by sphinx-quickstart on Sun Feb 22 14:29:06 2015.
+.. modoboa-rspamd documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.